redis/node-redis/README.md

 > :warning: The new interface is clean and cool, but if you have an existing codebase, you'll want to read the [migration guide](./docs/v3-to-v4.md).

+Looking for a high-level library to handle object mapping?
+See [redis-om-node](https://github.com/redis/redis-om-node)!

 ## Usage

 ### Basic Example